 Place the lobsters and steamers on a large plate.
 Serve the potatoes and corn in separate bowls.
 Melt approximately ¼ of a stick of butter for each person to dip his or her clams and lobster meat into.

 Get Maine Seafood Delivered Right to Your Door

-To have live Maine lobsters and fresh seafood delivered to you for old-fashioned Maine lobster bake on this 4th of July (or anytime)!
+Have live Maine lobsters and fresh seafood delivered for an old-fashioned Maine lobster bake on this 4th of July (or anytime)!
 Klenda Seafood ships the freshest hard shell and soft shell lobster in Portland, Maine.
-We offer three types of shipping methods, use industry-leading packaging products to ensure humane shipping practices and non-toxic packing, and guarantee the integrity of the shipment.
-Order FRESH live lobsters or fresh-picked meat online for delivery directly to your door or feel free to contact us— we would be happy to answer any of your questions.
+We offer three shipping methods, use industry-leading packaging products to ensure humane shipping practices and non-toxic packing, and guarantee the shipment’s integrity.
+To buy live lobster from Portland, Maine, order from Klenda Seafood and get it shipped directly to your door!
+Contact us— we would be happy to answer any of your questions.